luisalebernal/globchal/README.md

 To test the application, follow these steps:

-1. Send a POST Request: Use Postman or any HTTP client to send a POST request to one of the following URLs.
+**1. Send a POST Request**

+Use Postman or any HTTP client to send a POST request to one of the following URLs.
 Both URLs provide the same functionality, with the first one using a GitHub-hosted application and the second one using a Docker image deployed on Render:

 GitHub-hosted: https://globchal-1.onrender.com/execute

 Docker image on Render: https://globchal-rep-docker.onrender.com/execute

-2. Configure the Request Body: In Postman, select the Body tab, choose the Raw option, and set the format to JSON.
+**2. Configure the Request Body**

+In Postman, select the Body tab, choose the Raw option, and set the format to JSON.
 Then, enter the following JSON body:

 {
   "configuration": {